How to Adult When You Feel Overwhelmed: 8 Spiritual Steps

 The good news?
 You don't need to have everything figured out to start adulting successfully.
 You just need a compassionate, step-by-step approach that honors both your practical needs and your spiritual wellbeing.

-As a Registered Nurse with over 20 years of experience and a Reiki Master specializing in spiritual emergency response, I've guided people through the overwhelming transition from adolescence to independent adulthood.
+As a Registered Nurse with over 20 years of experience, Reiki Master, and Intuitive Mystic Healer, I've guided people through the overwhelming transition from adolescence to independent adulthood.
 The key isn't perfection—it's progress with self-compassion.

 When life knocks you down with adulting overwhelm, mystic medicine lifts you back up.
 These 8 spiritual steps will help you adult with confidence, even when everything feels too much.